mrkkrp/megaparsec-site/tutorials/parsing-simple-imperative-language.md

         blockCmnt = L.skipBlockComment "/*" "*/"
 ```

-`sc` stands for “space consumer”. `space` takes three arguments: parser that
+`sc` stands for “space consumer”. `space` takes three arguments: a parser that
-parses single whitespace character, parser for line comments, and parser for
+parses single whitespace character, a parser for line comments, and a parser for
-block (multi-line) comments. `skipLineComment` and `skipBlockComment` help
+block (multi-line) comments. `skipLineComment` and `skipBlockComment` help with
-quickly create parsers to consume the comments.
+quickly creating parsers to consume the comments.
 (If our language didn't have
-block comments, we could pass `empty` as third argument of `space`.)
+block comments, we could pass `empty` as the third argument of `space`.)

-Next, we will use strategy where whitespace will be consumed *after* every
+Next, we will use a strategy where whitespace will be consumed *after* every
-lexeme automatically, but no before it.
+lexeme automatically, but not before it.
 Let's define a wrapper to achieve
 this:

 ```haskell